jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL unguided - Modern cloud apps.md

 -   Create an Azure Function in the contososports resource group using the assets in C:\\Hackathon\\Contoso Sports League\\Contoso.CreatePDFReport

--   Execute the function using the example data in Sample.dat to validate it generates a PDF in your storage account.
+-   Execute the function using the example data in Sample.dat to validate it generates a PDF in your storage account

--   Use Storage Explorer or Visual Studio to view the generated PDF file.
+-   Use Storage Explorer or Visual Studio to view the generated PDF file

 #### Exit criteria